The return of the king! Messi reclaims Barcelona's Copa crown on a dream night for Koeman & Laporta | Goal.com

 Lionel Messi struck twice, after goals from Antoine Griezmann and Frenkie de Jong, as the Catalans routed Athletic Club 4-0 to claim a record 31st Copa del Rey, and their first since seeing their bid for five in a row ended by Valencia in 2019.

-But this is the king's cup and it belongs to Barcelona once more, after Messi put on a regal showing, bouncing back from last weekend’s disappointing Clasico display in perfect fashion.
+But this is the king's cup and it belongs to Barcelona once again – or perhaps more accurately, Messi.

+The majestic Argentine put on a regal showing, bouncing back from last weekend’s disappointing Clasico display by becoming the all-time record goalscorer in Copa finals, with 10, as he lifted the trophy for a seventh time.

 This was an excellent team performance, though.
 Barca didn't just add another trophy to their vast collection; they put on an exhibition of force which bodes well for the remainder of their Liga title challenge – and beyond.

-While Atletico are crumbling and league leaders Real Madrid have an ever-shrinking squad, Barcelona showed they have got over their Clasico setback, which could have been a huge morale blow and sent the club into a spiral.
+While Atletico Madrid are crumbling and Real Madrid have an ever-shrinking squad, Barcelona showed they are already over their Clasico setback, which could have been a huge morale blow and sent the cash-strapped club into a spiral.

 Gerard Pique came in for Ronald Araujo, after the Uruguayan’s sluggish display at Real Madrid, and the Spaniard excelled despite only playing one game in the last seven weeks.